ardhi/Leaflet.MousePosition/README.md

 `prefix:` A string to be prepended to the coordinates.
 Defaults to the empty string ‘’.

+`wrapLng:` Controls if longitude values will be wrapped.
+Defaults to true.

 ## Public Methods:

 These are the available methods: